 How Much Do You Make Selling On ThredUp?

 Honestly, you won’t make much money selling your clothes on ThredUp.

 The thing is, ThredUp sells your items and pays you a percentage.
 And the amount you earn varies with the clothing brand.

-But no matter how much you sell the cloth on ThredUp, you won’t make as much if you sell them on your own on other platforms.
+But no matter how much your clothes cost on ThredUp, you won’t make as much if you sell them on your own on other platforms.

 Now let’s move on to tips to make sales on ThredUp.

 Adjust your prices after making a few sales

-Once your items are listed on ThredUp, you’ll get an email telling you to check your listings and adjust your prices.
+Once your clothes are listed on ThredUp, you’ll get an email telling you to check your listings and adjust your prices.